frelon/suse-elemental/docs/linux-only-image.md

          -nographic
 ```

-You should now be seeing the bootloader that’s prompting you to start `openSUSE Tumbleweed`.
+You should see the bootloader prompting you to start `openSUSE Tumbleweed`.

 ### Validate Booted Image